eliestroun14/FRW-Extension-ETH_GLOBAL_CANNES_2025_FORK/README.md

 - Check Chrome DevTools console for specific error details

 **Demo Mode:**
+- ✅ **IMPROVED**: The extension automatically switches to demo mode when wallet creation fails
+- ✅ **IMPROVED**: Demo mode now runs without console errors or uncaught promises
-- If wallet creation fails, click "Skip Setup for Demo" to access the AI Agent
+- You can also manually click "Skip Setup for Demo" if needed
 - In demo mode, you can fully explore the AI Agent features in the 4th tab
 - Some wallet functionality may be limited, but this is intended for showcasing the AI features